cldf/cldf/README.md

 (typically as [table descriptions](http://w3c.github.io/csvw/metadata/#tables), which can be appended to the `tables` property of a module's metadata).
 A *component* is a CSVW table description with a `dc:conformsTo` property having one of the component terms in the CLDF Ontology as value.
+Each component listed below is described in a README and specified by the default metadata file in the respective directory.

 - [Language metadata](components/languages)
 - [Parameter metadata](components/parameters)